 Your first step is to research relevant state laws and regulations on balance billing (you also might want to run a Google search for “[your state] balance billing laws” since this is a hot topic that many states are passing laws about).

-It might also be helpful to call your insurance company directly to walk through your EOB and hospital bill to get another opinion on whether or not you’re being balance billed (since it can be confusing).
-An insurance company rep can help you to understand whether or not you’re being balance billed (though they may not be able to interpret balance billing laws of your individual state.
+It might also be helpful to call your insurance company directly to walk through your explanation of benefits (EOB) and hospital bill to get another opinion on whether or not you’re being balance billed.
+An insurance company rep can help you to understand whether or not you’re being balance billed (However, they may not be able to interpret balance billing laws of your individual state.

-If your state regulates balance billing and your situation falls under those regulations – call the hospital and explain the situation – that you believe you’re being balance billed in a way that isn’t allowed by the state.
-It’s important to note that its best to remain polite and professional – the person on the other end of the line is not the one who billed you – and you want them to be motivated to help you solve the situation.
+If your state regulates balance billing and your situation falls under those regulations – call the hospital and explain the situation.
+Let them know that you believe you’re being balance billed in a way that isn’t allowed by the state.
+It’s important to note that its best to remain polite and professional.
+The person on the other end of the line is not the one who billed you – and you want them to be motivated to help you solve the situation.

 Getting this done can be complicated and nuanced and require a lot of back and forth amongst you, the hospital, and your insurance company.
 Some insurance companies are better at managing this themselves – though you should be prepared to take the lead in pushing things forward and co-ordinating all communication.